 Italy is one of the most popular holiday destinations in Europe and it’s easy to see why.
 Italy weather in November is very mild with climates ranging from subtropical to oceanic.
 It receives a good deal of sunshine in autumn with colder weather in higher elevated regions such as The Alps.

 Italy is situated along the Mediterranean Sea and has a variety of different climates depending on where you are visiting.
 The Alps are very cold at this time of year with heavy snowfall but they also provide surrounding areas with protection from cold winds blowing in from the north.
 The south boasts a warm Mediterranean climate with mild temperatures in November and plenty of daily sunshine.
 The north and central regions tend to have more of a humid continental or subtropical climate with higher rainfall than the south.
-Coastal areas such as Tuscany boast year-round sunshine and warmth, which is ideal for a holiday in the sun.
+Coastal areas such as Tuscany boast year-round sunshine and warmth, which is ideal for Italy holidays in the sun.

 The average temperature in Italy in November is around 17°C, which is fairly mild but can rise to the mid-20s in some parts of the country.
 Coastal winds travel at an average speed of 7mph, which helps to control temperatures and humidity levels from rising too high.
 The average humidity is 75%, which is quite comfortable for this time of year.
 Sunshine hours decrease in November to nine hours a day.
 The average monthly rainfall is around 49mm, which means there’s a chance it’ll rain during your visit but showers are generally light and short so it’s nothing to worry about.